hashgraph/hedera-mirror-node/docs/rosetta/README.md

 ![Architecture](rosetta-architecture.png)

 The rosetta-sdk-go takes care of a significant part of the entity model definitions and API work.
-The Rosetta API server has four main components:
+The rosetta API server has four main components:

 ### Domain models

 These are models internal to the system allowing for safe and easy serialization and passing off information.
-These are ultimately converted to/from Rosetta models or are marshaled from database records.
+These are ultimately converted to/from rosetta models or are marshaled from database records.

-### Domain Repositories
+### Repositories

 These are repositories used for fetching data from the mirror node database and marshaling it into the domain models.
 They provide an abstraction from the persistence layer and allow the services to request the necessary data.